wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+= 1.4.5 =
+*released 08/04/14*

+* Made further improvements to speed in processing comments and blocking spam.
+(Users likely won't see a noticeable difference for a single comment being processed...after all, we're dealing in milliseconds here, but these speed improvements in v1.4.4 and v1.4.5 will improve overall scalability.)
+* Added French Translation (fr_FR).
+Thank you to Clément for doing the French translation.
+* Updated the Serbian Translation (sr_RS).
+* Fixed a bug in the proxy detection.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.4.4 =
 *released 07/30/14*

 * Improved speed in processing comments and blocking spam.
-Optimized the order of the filters so the fastest ones fire first, leading to even better speed and lower server load.
+Optimized the order of the filters so the fastest ones fire first, leading to even better speed and lower server load, which in turn improves scalability.
 * Added Serbian Translation (sr_RS).
 Thank you to Borisa Djuraskovic of Web Hosting Hub for doing the Serbian translation.
 * Improved some of the filters in the spam blocking algorithm.
 * Updated the spam filters.